 Safer Complex Systems Working Group (SCSWG)

 The SCSC Safer Complex Systems WG builds on the IET/RAE work already done in this area.
-It is recognised that the RAE work is ongoing and collaboration is encouraged.

 Mission Statement